 - Must maintain a minimum GPA of 3.50 in major courses.

 - Must complete the following 9 upper-division credit hours: 6 credit hours of Honors Work by Contract in 300- and/or 400-level courses and a Special Capstone Project which may be either an additional exhibit, a thesis, or a published work (3 credit hours).

 The Honors Program application process takes place each spring semester.
-Interested students should contact the Art and Design Department for the application deadline.
+For Spring 2017, the application deadline is Wednesday, March 1.

 In addition to meeting the credit hour and GPA requirements, students applying to the Art and Design Honors program should also submit:

 - completed application form; link to form here